AD&M classes have gone HYBRID

 Now that Santa Barbara County has entered the Orange Tier, students will be able to attend selected classes in the studio as well as on Zoom if preferred.
 These classes are designated as HYBRID.
 Masks will be required for studio attendance until further notice.
 Check this site periodically for updates.

 The Dance Hub Mission Statement

-The Dance Hub is home to AD&M, and a variety of local organizations and instructors.
-With two professionally equipped studios, TDH offers diverse programming for students of all ages, and provides affordable teaching and performance space at below market rates, as well as rent subsidies to non-profit performing arts groups and scholarships for children and youth.
+The Dance Hub is home to AD&M. Its mission is to encourage life-long learning and enjoyment of dance.
+With two professionally equipped studios, TDH offers diverse programming for students of all ages and provides affordable teaching and performance space at below market rates, as well as rent subsidies to individual artists and non-profit performing arts groups and tuition subsidies for children through adults.

 In 2005, Carrie Diamond and Eric Valinsky founded Ballet Santa Barbara, and in 2006 incorporated as the non-profit, American Dance and Music, Inc. Over the next twelve years, AD&M offered ballet and modern dance technique classes for adults in rented studio space at the Santa Barbara Ballet Center, Santa Barbara Dance Arts, and the Montecito School of Ballet.
 AD&M’s programming grew to include master classes, workshops, guest performers, and ballet intensives.
 All this while, they were searching for an affordable venue for a community dance space that would serve as its home.
 Finally, in April of 2017, Carrie and Eric walked into what had been The Remnant Store on Victoria Street and said “This feels like home!”
 They were struck by the beautiful wood floor, the high ceilings, and its location in the heart of the performance district.
 They particularly loved the dramatic metal beams of the earthquake retrofit for this historical building.
 They realized that these beams logically delineated the space into three studios and they are now featured as part of the decor of the main studio.